Register for Free edWebinars Below

 Learn how district and campus leaders can develop a standard of care and a culture of transparency and accountability for ethical behavior with take back resources and strategies you can use in your school or district.
 This edWebinar is moderated by ETS’s Meredith Christiansen, a champion for the professional ethics in education.

-This edWebinar will be of interest to preK through high school teachers, librarians, school and district leaders, and HR leadership.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to preK through high school teachers, librarians, school and district leaders, and HR leadership.

 About the Presenters